Developing Mach-21 Airmen - Episode 2 - Air Force Recruiting Service

-Another in-depth discussionm, this time with Air Force Recruiting Service.
+Another in-depth discussion with another area of AETC, Recruiting.
 We talk with Tech.
 Sgts.
-Manuel Christian and Meagan Roberts about Recruiter Tiers 1,2,3; Developmental Special Duty; "Goals," and 30,000 lives changed in 2018;
+Manuel Christian and Meagan Roberts with about 30,000 lives changed in 2018; Recruiter Tiers 1,2,3; Developmental Special Duty; daily life of a recruiter, and "Goals."

 |Date Taken: